Habrador/Unity-Programming-Patterns/_text/2-flyweight.md

 # 2. Flyweight

-Even though a single object uses little memory – instantiating many of them can cause trouble, so you need to make the objects lighter by sharing code.
+Even though a single object uses little memory – using many of them can cause trouble, so you need to make the objects lighter by sharing code.

 **How to implement?**